Aliases for FOLR1 Gene

 GeneCards Summary for FOLR1 Gene

-FOLR1 (Folate Receptor 1 (Adult)) is a Protein Coding gene.
-Diseases associated with FOLR1 include neurodegeneration due to cerebral folate transport deficiency and acute necrotizing encephalitis.
-Among its related pathways are Endocytosis and Methotrexate Pathway, Pharmacokinetics.
-GO annotations related to this gene include receptor activity and folic acid binding.
-An important paralog of this gene is IZUMO1R.
+FOLR1 (Folate Receptor Alpha) is a Protein Coding gene.
+Diseases associated with FOLR1 include Neurodegeneration Due To Cerebral Folate Transport Deficiency and Neural Tube Defects.
+Among its related pathways are Folate Metabolism and Antifolate resistance.
+Gene Ontology (GO) annotations related to this gene include folic acid transmembrane transporter activity.
+An important paralog of this gene is FOLR2.

 Binds to folate and reduced folic acid derivatives and mediates delivery of 5-methyltetrahydrofolate and folate analogs into the interior of cells.
 Has high affinity for folate and folic acid analogs at neutral pH.
 Exposure to slightly acidic pH after receptor endocytosis triggers a conformation change that strongly reduces its affinity for folates and mediates their release.
 Required for normal embryonic development and normal cell proliferation.